thebruce/molotov/README.md

 const config = require('config');
 const SchemePunkMolotov = require('scheme-punk/molotov');
 const molotov = new SchemePunkMolotov();

+const yourNameSpacedConfigChanges = {
+  "schemePunk": {
+    "molotovPlugins": [
+      "/test/"
+    ]
+  }
+}

+molotov.setConfig(yourNameSpacedConfigChanges); // Set your config in the molotov item.

 // Define you plugin object keyed by supersNameSpace
 // for the molotov object you have.